CesarNoboru/agero-coding-test/README.md

 ### json_logger

-Sets the configuration for the logger using pythonjsonlogger to create a single line JSON object as log to make easier to read and integrate with any log aggregator.
+Sets the configuration for the logger using `python-json-logger` to create a single line JSON log to make easier to read and integrate with any aggregator.
 Its level is set by an environment variable `log_level`, if not set it will consider `DEBUG` by default.
-It uses a environment variable stored by `main.lambda_handler`  to provide Amazon Request ID from Lambda `context`.
+It uses the environment variable `request_id` stored by `main.lambda_handler` to provide Amazon Request ID from Lambda `context`.

 Log example:
 ```bash